House Republicans push to link government funding to a citizenship check for new voters

 Schumer is the Senate’s majority leader.
 Murray leads the Senate Appropriations Committee.

 The voter registration measure is popular with House Republicans.
-The House Freedom Caucus, which generally includes the chamber’s most conservative members, called for it to be attached to a stop-gap bill that would keep the government funded into early 2025.
+The House Freedom Caucus, which generally includes the chamber’s most conservative members, called for it to be attached to a stop-gap bill to keep the government funded into early 2025.

-Republicans say that requiring proof of citizenship would ensure U.S. elections are only for American citizens, improving confidence in the nation’s federal election system, something that Trump has sought to undermine over the years.
+Republicans say that requiring proof of citizenship would ensure that U.S. elections are only for American citizens, improving confidence in the nation’s federal election system, which Trump has sought to undermine over the years.

-Opponents say it is already against the law for noncitizens to vote in federal elections and that the document requirements would disenfranchise millions of people who do not have the necessary documents readily available when they get a chance to register, say at a concert, county fair or at a college voter registration drive.
+Opponents say it is already against the law for noncitizens to vote in federal elections and that the document requirements would disenfranchise millions of people who do not have the necessary documents readily available when they register, say, at a concert, county fair, or college voter registration drive.

-Some Republicans are arguing that if Schumer will allow a vote, assuming the bill passes the House, then a government shutdown would be on him.
+Some Republicans argue that if Schumer allows a vote, assuming the bill passes the House, a government shutdown would be on him.

 “If Chuck Schumer decides he doesn’t want to bring it, then Chuck Schumer will be deciding that he wants to shut down government.
 It’s not us,” said Sen. Rick Scott, a Florida Republican, during an interview on Fox Business News.

-Another major question to address as part of the short-term spending bill is how long to extend funding.
-Before the August recess, House Appropriations Committee Chairman Tom Cole, An Oklahoma Republican, said he preferred that the next president be able to pursue top priorities without the distraction of a messy spending fight.
+Another central question to address as part of the short-term spending bill is how long to extend funding.
+Before the August recess, House Appropriations Committee Chairman Tom Cole, An Oklahoma Republican, said he preferred that the next President pursue top priorities without the distraction of a messy spending fight.

-But the House Freedom Caucus is banking on Trump winning the White House and putting the GOP in better position to secure the spending cuts and policy priorities they desire.
-So they want to extend funding until after the inauguration in January.
+The House Freedom Caucus is banking on Trump winning the White House and putting the GOP in a better position to secure the spending cuts and policy priorities it desires.
+So, it wants to extend funding until after the inauguration in January.

-So far, the House has passed five of the 12 annual spending bills, while the Senate has passed none, though the Senate has opted to take a more bipartisan approach to the challenge by moving 11 of the bills through the Senate Appropriations Committee with broad support from lawmakers in both parties.
+So far, the House has passed five of the 12 annual spending bills, while the Senate has passed none.
+However, the Senate has taken a more bipartisan approach to the challenge by moving 11 bills through the Senate Appropriations Committee with broad support from lawmakers in both parties.
 Meanwhile, Republicans in the House are using their majority to push bills through with the vast majority of Democrats in opposition.

 Associated Press